dmitryweiner/neural-things/sonar/README.md

 7. **Render polar sonogram**
    - For each pixel on the square canvas, compute its polar coordinates (angle, radius).
+   - Apply rotation offset so current heading appears at top (0° screen position).
    - Look up the corresponding energy value from `polarData`.
    - Draw grayscale pixel (brighter = more energy).
    - Overlay reference circles and cardinal lines.
-   - Draw a green line from center to edge showing current heading.
+   - Draw a green line from center to top edge (current direction always up).

 ---

 ## Polar visualization model

-The sonogram uses a **polar coordinate system** rendered on a square canvas:
+The sonogram uses a **rotating polar coordinate system** rendered on a square canvas:

 - **Center** = device position (no delay / immediate reflection)
 - **Edge** = maximum measured delay
-- **Angle** = device heading (0° at top, clockwise)
+- **Top (0°)** = current device facing direction (always)
 - **Brightness** = normalized energy at 19 kHz

+### Rotation behavior

+Unlike traditional radar displays where the sweep rotates and data stays fixed, this sonogram rotates the **data** so the current facing direction is always at the top.
+This creates a "what's in front of me" view:

+- As you rotate the device, the entire sonogram image rotates beneath the fixed green direction line
+- The green line always points up (12 o'clock position)
+- Objects that were to your left appear on the left, objects ahead appear at the top

 Visual elements:
 - **Grayscale data**: each pixel's brightness corresponds to measured energy at that angle/range
 - **Reference circles**: concentric circles at 25%, 50%, 75% of max radius
 - **Cardinal lines**: horizontal and vertical lines through center
-- **Green heading line**: shows current device orientation in real-time
+- **Green direction line**: fixed at top, shows current facing direction
-- **Green dot + label**: marks the exact heading angle at the edge

 Data storage:
 - `polarData[360][256]` — 360 angle buckets (1° each) × 256 radius bins
 - Updated incrementally as the device rotates

-This representation is more intuitive for sonar-like applications than a rectangular X-Y plot, as it mimics traditional radar/sonar displays.
+- Rendered with rotation offset based on current heading

+This representation keeps your current direction always visible at the top, making it intuitive to understand "what's ahead" vs "what's behind".

 ---